Did you know that 61 percent of the population wear either glasses or contact lenses at least sometimes?

 Do you need to get contact lenses?
 It’s difficult to decide whether daily contact lenses or monthly ones are right for you.
 With our list of the pros and cons of each, you can make an informed choice which is right for you.

-If you live in Idaho and need help ordering contact lenses, contact us at Idaho Eye Pros today.
-To better serve you, we have offices conveniently in Boise, Nampa, Twin Falls, and Idaho Falls.
+If you live in Idaho and Utah and need help ordering contact lenses, contact us at The Eye Pros today.
+To better serve you, we have offices conveniently in Boise, Nampa, Twin Falls, Idaho Falls, Pocatello, Logan, Orem, Ogden, and Layton.

 We also make it easy for you to order contacts online, so you can get the lenses you need anytime, day or night!